J-2 Work Authorization

 Please enter your current home/apartment address.

-Alien Registration Number (A-Number) – complete ONLY if you have applied for the EAD before.
+Alien Registration Number (A-Number) – complete ONLY if you have previously applied for the EAD before.

 23. Provide the name of the city and state in the United States where you MOST RECENTLY arrived.
-Again, check your electronic I-94 “Travel History” if you cannot remember.
+This is normally listed on your most recent electronic I-94.
+You can also check the “Travel History” if you cannot remember.

 24. If you entered the United States as a J-2 dependent, then write "J-2 dependent."
 If you entered in a different visa category, then consult with an International Student Advisor to be sure.